MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/teams-install.md

 ## Feature and quality updates for Microsoft Teams

 After Teams is installed, it's automatically updated approximately every two weeks with new features and quality updates.
-This update process for Teams is different than the update process for the other Offices apps, such as Word and Excel.
+This update process for Teams is different than the update process for the other Office apps, such as Word and Excel.
 For more information, see [Teams update process](https://docs.microsoft.com/microsoftteams/teams-client-update).

 ## Microsoft Teams installations on a Mac